 Other customers that are not served directly by Line 1600 may also experience disruptions resulting from a prolonged outage on that pipeline.
-With Line 3010 in service, Line 1600 contributes approximately 100 MMcfd of capacity to the SDG&E system.
-As explained by Mr. Navin, while a pressure test of Line 1600 may be theoretically possible, it is expected to require up to four years to perform if tested during the shoulder months, and additional time to make any required repairs, which could further extend the outage absent Otay Mesa supplies.
+With Line 3010 in service, Line 1600 contributes approximately 100 MMcfd of capacity to the SDG&E system.4 As explained by Mr. Navin, while a pressure test of Line 1600 may be theoretically possible, it is expected to require up to three years to perform if tested during the shoulder months, and additional time to make any required repairs, which could further extend the outage absent Otay Mesa supplies.
 During this time, the loss of capacity provided by Line 1600 could lead to more widespread and/or frequent curtailments of EG demand in San Diego if the repairs cannot avoid being scheduled during periods of high sendout and alternative supplies at Otay Mesa cannot be relied upon.

-&lt;sup>4 As discussed further below in the next Section, if there is an outage on Line 3010, Line 1600 operating by itself can contribute up to 150 MMcfd.
+4 As discussed further below in the next Section, if there is an outage on Line 3010, Line 1600 operating at 640 psig by itself can contribute up to 150 MMcfd.
+Unless stated specifically otherwise, references to Line 1600's capacity assumes 640 psig.